stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/CortexM/MPU/readme.txt

  - Add the required example files
    - stm32_mpu.c
 <ul>
-- For RIDE and TrueSTUDIO toolchains you have to follow these instructions
+- For TrueSTUDIO toolchains you have to follow these instructions

-    <li> RIDE
-        - In the Application options -> script menu, set "Use Default Script File" to "No" and use "stm32F_flash_ROAarray.ld" as Script File.
-          This linker is configured for STM32F4xx.
-It should be updated to use it with other STM32 devices.

-    <li> TrueSTUDIO
   - In the project properties window, select C/C++ Build->settings node then the C Linker->General node and use "stm32F_flash_ROAarray.ld" as Script File.
     This linker is configured for STM32F4xx.
 It should be updated to use it with other STM32 devices.
 </ul>
  - Select the project workspace related to the used device
    - If "STM32F40_41xxx" is selected as default project Add the following files in the project source list: